 How to open a subsidiary in France

-articles of association in front of a notary from the foreign country.
-The articles must state the reason for
+The first step that must be taken when trying to establish a subsidiary in France is drafting the articles of association in front of a notary from the foreign country.
+The articles must state the reason for opening a subsidiary, the manager’s responsibilities, the name and the address of the subsidiary and other provisions.

 If the future manager is not a French resident or from EEA, he must receive a residence permit (skills, expertise, and business activity) and a long stay visa.